ttetrafon/practice/unreal engine/meshes.md

 # Meshes

+## Creating a Mesh

+- Meshes can be created either in Unreal with the modelling tools (limited functionality) or in separate, dedicated application (like Blender).

+### Preparing a Mesh for Use

+- After building a mesh, assign to its whole a single shiny material to check if there are any reflection or lighting issues.

 ## Importing a Mesh

 - Drag and drop a mesh (fbx) into the _Content Drawer_ to import a mesh.